elasticio/sftp-component/README.md

 }
 ```

 next component may just read from the URL in attachment in oder to get the memory efficient way to read/parse data.
 Please note that if multiple files are found, SFTP component will generate one message per file.

+> NOTE: you may need to consider cleaning up the ``.elasticio_processed`` directory manually